American Meltdown (or simply titled Meltdown) is a 2004 made-for-TV movie that stars Bruce Greenwood, Leslie Hope, and Arnold Vosloo.

 - Filler: The news broadcasts.
 None of them do anything to advance the plot and are, at best, unnecessary Infodumps.
 If the broadcasts were removed, the film would be shortened by ten, possibly even fifteen minutes.

 - Jitter Cam: The camera rarely ever stays still.
 Throughout the film, the camera either shakes slowly or abruptly zooms in and out.
+It's supposed to give the film a documentary-style touch but ends up being distracting.

 - The Reveal: